 A sales proposal is a formal document used to secure new business.
 It should be clear and concise and outline the products or services you are offering and the terms of the sale.
 A well-written proposal can be the difference between winning and losing a new client, so it is essential to take the time to craft a convincing proposal.

 However, even the best proposal will fall flat if strong sales skills and tools do not back it up.
-Dripify LinkedIn automation tool can help you improve sales prospecting and increase your chances of success.
-This LinkedIn automation tool has been developed to help you close more deals and grow your business by automating repetitive tasks and getting your hands on insightful data.
+Dripify sales automation tool can help you improve sales prospecting and increase your chances of success.
+This automation software has been developed to help you close more deals and grow your business by automating repetitive tasks and getting your hands on insightful data.